 Due to our cohort being so small it is difficult to draw firm statistical conclusions other than to look at it on a child by child basis and this kind of analysis works better when looking at national datasets.
-The Virtual School will continue to develop this type of analysis further in 2020-21 using the NCER Nexus NOVA tool.
+The Virtual School will continue to develop this type of analysis further in 2021/22.